MaskedRPGFan/More-Noblestalk/README.md

 ### Is a long rest required to add new items to vendors if the addon was installed mid playthrough?

 Yes.

+### Why my MCM do not have buttons, only slider?

+You need to load/start game to have all options in MCM.

+### Why I can not add more than one quest Noblestalk?

+Quests version on Noblestalk is unique and can not be multiplied.
+Just add it again, after you will use it.

 ## Permissions